-- Engineering: How does security invest in greater capabilities?
+- Engineering: How does security self-invest in better capabilities?

 - Incidents and Unplanned: What takes attention from planned work?

 Some leadership will drown themselves in operational work.
-Others cannot escape last-minute business changes and chase them endlessly.
-Most are unable to get their heads above water.
+Others cannot escape last-minute business changes, chasing them endlessly.
+Most are unable to escape the work they’ve buried themselves under.

 - When would you prioritize compliance objectives over risk mitigation?

 - Have customers ever celebrated the work you’ve accomplished?